mfcollins3/devcontainers/src/dart-sass/README.md

 The `[options]` block indicates the optional presence of options that control the installation of Dart Sass.
 Currently, the only available option is `version`:

 - `version`: the version number of Dart Sass to be installed into the development container.
-If not specified, the latest version of Dart Sass is installed.
+If not specified or if specified as `latest`, the latest version of Dart Sass will be downloaded from GitHub and installed.

 ## Development Container Effects